List of Spider-Man: The Animated Series characters: X-Men

 The X-Men from X-Men: The Animated Series appeared in the crossover episodes "The Mutant Agenda" and "Mutants' Revenge".

-Cyclops, Wolverine (voiced by Cathal J. Dodd), Rogue (voiced by Lenore Zann), Storm (voiced by Alison Sealy-Smith in "The Mutant Agent" and "Mutants' Revenge", Iona Morris in the "Secret Wars" three-parter), Beast (voiced by George Buza), Gambit (voiced by Chris Potter), Jubilee (voiced by Alyson Court), Jean Grey (voiced by Catherine Disher), and Professor X (voiced by Cedric Smith) were featured as the X-Men.
+Cyclops (voiced by Norm Spencer), Wolverine (voiced by Cal Dodd), Rogue (voiced by Lenore Zann), Storm (voiced by Alison Sealy-Smith in "The Mutant Agent" and "Mutants' Revenge", Iona Morris in the "Secret Wars" three-parter), Beast (voiced by George Buza), Gambit (voiced by Chris Potter), Jubilee (voiced by Alyson Court), Jean Grey (voiced by Catherine Disher), and Professor X (voiced by Cedric Smith) were featured as the X-Men.

 In the "Mutant Agenda" episode, Spider-Man's progressing neogenic mutation is making him ill and he seeks the aid of Professor X. In doing so, he meets the X-Men who attack him for trespassing until Professor X breaks up the conflict.
 Spider-Man is disappointed to learn that Xavier does not 'cure' mutancy, only helps those born that way to accept and control their abilities.
 Wolverine in particular took issue with Spider-Man viewing his mutation as a curse.
 Beast however was more sympathetic to the super-hero's plight and attempted an olive branch towards him.
-This meeting of heroes was soon followed by a plot by Dr. Herbert Landon and the Hobgoblin to destroy mutants everywhere.
+This meeting of heroes was soon followed by a plot by Herbert Landon and the Hobgoblin to destroy mutants everywhere.
 But Spider-Man and the X-Men work together to defeat them and end their plot.

 Later, Storm appeared in the "Secret Wars" battle on the good side against the evil side.

 Captain America and The Six American Warriors

-Captain America (voiced by David Hayter) first appeared in The Cat episode as a cameo, in which Peter Parker is narrating a flashback scene about how Captain America got his powers while reading an article of John Hardesky.
+Captain America (voiced by David Hayter) first appeared in "The Cat" episode as a cameo, in which Peter Parker is narrating a flashback scene about how Captain America got his powers while reading an article of John Hardesky.
 Later, Captain America appeared in the five-part "Six Forgotten Warriors" episode.
-In this episode. it is revealed that after Steve Rogers was turned into Captain America, the lab was blown up by a Nazi spy and the key scientist was killed in the explosion.
+In this episode it is revealed that after Steve Rogers was turned into Captain America, the lab was blown up by a Nazi spy and the key scientist was killed in the explosion.

-However, the remnants were enough to create at least five more superhumans.
-But their powers were temporary.
-So they were given rings that would keep their powers permanent, as long as they kept them on.
+However, the remnants were enough to create at least five more superhumans, but their powers were temporary and were given rings that would keep their powers permanent, as long as they kept them on.

 The Six American Warriors consisted of: